klarose/goget/README.md

 ## Limitations
  * The application does not support HTTPS
- * The application does not support redirects, or really, anything other than partial content responses
+ * The application does not support redirects, or really anything other than partial content responses
  * The application has limited error handling (e.g. it may hang if a connection is closed prior to the down completing).
  * The application cannot determine the size of the file to be downloaded.
 It will download as much as you tell it to, or as much as exists on the server if you tell it to download more than its size.